 Torbay residents are being invited to have their say on Torbay Council’s proposed changes to the Local Council Tax Support Scheme.

-This scheme helps people on low incomes to pay their council tax and is funded by the council.
+The scheme helps people on low incomes to pay their council tax and is funded by the council.